 Approach the DDA

-Therefore, you should file a complaint before the DDA for taking appropriate action against them.
-Their construction work is creating an imminent danger to your home.
+Therefore, you should file a complaint before the DDA for taking appropriate action against such a disturbance.
+Your neighbour doing construction work which may create an imminent danger to your home.
 This may also cause irreparable loss to your house.
 So you should approach the DDA to stop the illegal construction.

 Subsection 2 of Section 31 further empowers the DDA to forcefully stop the construction.
 DDA can take the assistance of the police force to remove the person from the construction site who has been doing construction.
 It can also remove the workers from the place of construction through police assistance.